snowball-lv/wfc/README.md

 ./gen_tiles.py your_image.png [tile_size]
 ```

-Creates a directory called `your_image` containing the generated tiles as well as a `.json` file describing adjacency constraints. `tile_size` is optional and default to 3 (i.e. 3x3 pixel tiles).
+Creates a directory called `your_image` containing the generated tiles as well as a `.json` file describing adjacency constraints. `tile_size` is optional and defaults to 3 (i.e. 3x3 pixel tiles).

 ```
 ./wfc.py your_image